emanuelfeld/booksfordc/README.md

 ##Browser Plug-in##
 A Chrome extension that displays library holdings and availability when browsing books on Amazon.com.
 Searches the catalog by  ISBN-13 value.
 If no match is found (because the edition or book is not held at DCPL), the extension provides a link to search the catalog by title and author, as well as a link to request that the library purchase the material.

+Download the booksfordc extension by clicking on extension.crx and then 'Raw.'
+Open up chrome://extensions, locate the downloaded file, and drag it into the extensions window.

 ###To do###
 * Port to Firefox (Safari?)
 * Allow for functionality on Goodreads and, perhaps, Barnes and Noble